Turao/Turao/interview-questions.md

     - How many layers of indirection between leadership and the team are there?
     - When was the last time you had to go through a crunch?

+## Business & Product

+- What do you think it's the company/product's main obstacle(s)? (a.k.a. what is preventing from growing / growing even more)?
+- What are the company plans for this product for the next year?
+And for the next 5 years (long-term vision)?
+- What is the best part of your product?

 ## Job Offering

 - Why me?
 How does my profile fits this offering?